ProfessorAtomicManiac/ProfessorAtomicManiac/README.md

 This is the home of a bunch of random projects I made.
 Here's a quick rundown:

 ## Upcoming/Currently working on
 - 📚 Trying to learn Linear Algebra from [MITOpenCourseware](https://ocw.mit.edu/courses/18-06-linear-algebra-spring-2010/video_galleries/video-lectures/).
 As an interesting way to make sure I know the content I'm making a Linear Algebra library in Python.
-Think of it as a terrible version of NumPy.
+Think of it as a NumPy clone.
 - 🤖 Waiting for January 6th 9:00 AM PST (FRC 2024 Kickoff/Game Reveal)!!
 - 💻 Planning to update the [Deep Blue Robotics website](https://github.com/DeepBlueRobotics/DeepBlueRobotics.github.io) once UI/UX components are ready